Ivan Cleary: Return to the Penrith Panthers

 Cleary was named Dally M Coach of the Year for the second time for his efforts of Penrith's 2020 season.

 Cleary guided Penrith to the 2020 NRL Grand Final on the back of a 17-game unbeaten streak.
 In the final, Penrith's opponents were Melbourne who raced out to a 22–0 lead.
 Penrith fought their way back into the game during the second half but lost the grand final 26–20.

 In 2021, Cleary guided the Penrith club to a comfortable 2nd place, on 44 points.
 This placing them in the qualifying final against South Sydney, in which Penrith were defeated pushing them back into a knock out final the next week.
 After defeating both the Parramatta Eels and the Melbourne Storm, Penrith qualified for the 2021 NRL Grand Final being held at Suncorp Stadium on 3 October 2021.
 The Penrith club, with the guidance of Cleary, won the NRL Grand Final against South Sydney, 14–12.
 This made Cleary a premiership winning coach for the first time after coaching over 370 NRL games.

 In 2022, Cleary won his second NRL Premiership in a row as coach of Penrith when he guided his side to a 28–12 win over the Parramatta Eels in what was considered by many experts to be one of the best all round performances from a NRL side in a Grand Final.

+In the 2023 NRL season, Cleary guided Penrith to the minor premiership and also their third straight premiership as they defeated Brisbane 26–24 in the 2023 NRL Grand Final.
+Penrith became the first team since Parramatta in the early 1980s to win three consecutive premierships.

+On 24 February 2024, Penrith would lose the 2024 World Club Challenge final against Wigan 16–12 at the DW Stadium in controversial circumstances.

+In 2024, he took the Penrith club to their fifth consecutive Grand Final to face Melbourne in a rematch of the 2020 Grand Final.
+Despite a 23rd minute try to Melbourne's Harry Grant, Penrith answered back when Sunia Turuva scored four minutes later, before eventual Clive Churchill Medalist, Liam Martin put Penrith ahead on the stroke of half time.
+Melbourne would be left scoreless in the second half to reverse the result of 2020 and hand Penrith and Cleary their fourth Premiership in a row.
+The first side to do so since St. George in 1966, as well as extending their record in the NRL era.

+In the 2025 NRL season, Cleary guided Penrith to a 7th placed finish on the table after enduring a tough start to the season where at one point that club was sitting last.
+Penrith would eventually reach the preliminary final where they narrowly lost to Brisbane 16-14 which ended their quest for a fifth straight premiership.